-I know a lot of people trying to decide what kind of pet would be great for them.
+A lot of people are trying to decide what kind of pet would be great for them.
 Every type of pet has a lot of breeds you can choose from.
 Particularly, there are dozens of breeds of guinea pigs.

 There are multiple criteria you should consider when you want to get a guinea pig.
 If you see a guinea pig that you just fall in love with, you should probably get him.

 What Guinea Pigs Should I Get?

 One of the most important things you have to think about is the amount of time you want to offer to your pet.
-If you are planning on giving a child a guinea pig, then you probably don’t have to worry too much about the time they require to be groomed (kids have a lot of spare time.
+If you are planning on giving your child a guinea pig, then you probably don’t have to worry too much about the time they require to be groomed because kids have a lot of spare time.

 However, it is not recommended to neuter guinea pigs because after all, it is still a procedure and it is very stressing on the little pet.
 If you want two guinea pigs, but you don’t want to neuter them, you can get more of the same gender and that will work the best.

 Speaking of the same-gender groups, the most recommended one is an all-female group.
 It is scientifically proved that guinea pigs in all-female groups fight the least.
 Guinea pigs from all-male groups are supposed to fight more because they are fighting for dominance and for the first place in their hierarchy.

 Different Guinea Pig Breeds

-- Abyssinian – their special trait is their hair growing as spikes, making their silhouette ridged.
+These guinea pigs’ special trait is their hair growing as spikes, making their silhouette ridged.
 They are not recommended for beginners.

-- American – this is probably the breed everybody knows.
+This is probably the breed everybody knows.
 If you see a guinea pig in a pet shop, it is probably American.
 This breed is very popular because the guinea pig has short, smooth hair.

-- Coronet and Silkie – these are two very similar breeds.
+These are two very similar breeds.
 Both of them grow very long, smooth hair.
 This is why they require more time to be groomed, as their hair gets dirty easier.
 They can grow hair to the ground if you let them so they are extremely beautiful pets, but they are high-maintenance.

 The hair on their forehead grows outwards in such a way that if you keep it short, it makes your guinea pig look like a little unicorn.
 Because of their long hair, they require a lot of time to be groomed.

-- Teddy – this is a very cute and popular breed.
+This is a very cute and popular breed.
 They have wiry hair that has the aspect of fuzz.
 They are a short-haired breed, they can be perfect for a beginner.

-- Texel – this breed is unique.
+This breed is unique.
 Texel guinea pigs have long curly hair and it is very hard to take care of their hair.
 Their hair might vary from wavy to curly to even ringlets.

-Taking all of this information into consideration, I really recommend anyone who wants to get a guinea pig to look into their lives and figure everything out.
+Taking all of this information into consideration, it is recommended on anyone who wants to get a guinea pig to look into their lives and figure everything out.
 It’s better for them to reflect a little bit about how their lives flow and what kind of guinea pig is the best for them.